richkcho/D4D_translation_app/readme.md

 	* Upgraded Conversation, ConversationTree to be doubly linked, and to build itself from its toString
 	* Changed Statement -> StatementPair and Statement
 * Working on other things at the moment
 	* Work on server.
-PHP seems like a viable choice, so that is what will be started.
+PHP seems like a viable choice, so that is what will be started. **FINISHED**
+* Shall begin work on frontend

 **K**
 * TODO